 And lucky for us, it’s a WHOLE LOT cheaper to rent DVC points than to book the same resort direct with Disney.

-According to DVC Rental Store, it’s up to 65% less expensive to rent Disney Vacation Club points!
+It can be 50% + less expensive to rent Disney Vacation Club points!

 Which Disney World Deluxe Resorts are Disney Vacation Club Properties?